greenpolo/BraiAn/docs/braian-qupath.md

 BraiAn for QuPath can use a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file.
 This configuration file contains all the customizable image analysis parameters in one place and thus allows to apply the exact same signal quantification settings across all projects (i.e. animals) and runs.
 In addition, this is the place image analysis details are stored and is great to keep track of how the analysis was done even after a long time.
 The file has to be positioned either in a QuPath project folder or in its parent directory (e.g. `QuPath_projects/`), depending on whether the analysis is meant for a specific project or multiple ones.

-For a detailed explanation on how to format such file and understanding what each parameter does, we suggest to look at [this example YAML file](https://raw.githubusercontent.com/carlocastoldi/qupath-extension-braian/master/BraiAn.yml).
+For a detailed explanation on how to format such file and understanding what each parameter does, we suggest check out the [template file](https://raw.githubusercontent.com/carlocastoldi/qupath-extension-braian/refs/tags/v{{braian_qupath.latest}}/BraiAn.yml) of the config file expected by BraiAnDetect.

 ### Detection containers